nestorrente/erdiagram/docs/Class_model.md

 ### Entity identifier property

-The identifier property of the entity will be treated just like any other field.
+The identifier property of the entity will be modelled just like any other field.
+Contrary to the _[database model](Database_model.md#entity-identifier-property)_, the identifier field of the _class model_ must be _nullable_, so a `null` value can be used to represent an _unsaved instance_ of an entity.

 ## Relationships